Blog

 Smolin Relocates Spring Lake Heights Office to Expanded Red Bank Location 266 266 Noelle Merwin

-Smolin, Lupin & Co., LLC is pleased to announce the relocation of its Spring Lake Heights office to the firm’s newly expanded Red Bank location, a strategic move designed to support continued growth and enhance client service.
+Smolin, Lupin & Co., LLC announces the relocation of its Spring Lake Heights office to its newly expanded Red Bank location.
+This strategic move supports the firm’s continued growth and strengthens its ability to serve clients.

-Effective February 1, the Spring Lake Heights team has officially joined the Red Bank office, now located on the third floor at:
+Effective February 1, the Spring Lake Heights team joined the Red Bank office, now located on the third floor at:

 331 Newman Springs Road